 Consulting the builders who are going to price for the work or the QS that delves deep into the construction figures, at this stage, can either give you the confidence to take your design into planning or the intel to revise the design before incurring unnecessary additional costs.

 Building regulations approval

 With planning approval granted, the next stage is to gain building regulations approval.
 The majority of projects will need a structural engineer at this point.
 From giving them the go-ahead to receiving a final structural calculation package can take 2 months.

 Once your application is submitted to Building Control it can take a further month before a decision is given.

-Once building regulations approval is granted, the next stage is gathering information on fixtures and fittings, materials, products, technologies etc. This information, as well as your project specific detailed drawing, are used to put together a tender package to take out to building contractors.
+Once building regulations approval is granted, the next stage is gathering information on fixtures and fittings, materials, products, technologies etc. This information, as well as your project-specific detailed drawing, are used to put together a tender package to take out to building contractors.
 This package can take 4-6 weeks to put together, depending on client input.

-Once the information is out to the carefully selected building contractors, it can take them a month to put together their costings.
-With a successful contract put in place it can take your chosen contractor a further month to get everything in place before starting your build - and that's assuming they have a slot ready to start a new project.
+Once the required information is out to the carefully selected building contractors, it can take them a month to put together a list of their fees.
+With a successful contract put in place, it can take your chosen contractor a further month to get everything in place before starting your build - and that's assuming they have a slot ready to start a new project.

 Oftentimes, contractors can be booked up for the next 6-9 months.
 To avoid any disappointments at this late stage, we always recommend speaking to some contractors early in the design process to try and get them interested and available.

 Summary: what to expect from your architect during the planning stage

 Things can happen more speedily than the above example, but in our experience, it can take up to a year to design and plan a full house renovation/extension project, with a further estimated 6-8 months build time after that.